johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-01-17-azure-easy-auth-and-roles-with-net-and-microsoft-identity-web.md

 author: John Reilly
 author_url: https://github.com/johnnyreilly
 author_image_url: https://blog.johnnyreilly.com/img/profile.jpg
-tags: []
+tags: [Azure, Easy Auth, Roles, ASP.NET, Microsoft.Identity.Web]
 hide_table_of_contents: false
 ---
-[I wrote recently about how to get Azure Easy Auth to work with roles](<https://blog.johnnyreilly.com/2021/01/azure-easy-auth-and-roles-with-dotnet-and-core.html>).
-This involved borrowing the approach used by [MaximeRouiller.Azure.AppService.EasyAuth](<https://github.com/MaximRouiller/MaximeRouiller.Azure.AppService.EasyAuth>).
+[I wrote recently about how to get Azure Easy Auth to work with roles](https://blog.johnnyreilly.com/2021/01/azure-easy-auth-and-roles-with-dotnet-and-core.html).
+This involved borrowing the approach used by [MaximeRouiller.Azure.AppService.EasyAuth](https://github.com/MaximRouiller/MaximeRouiller.Azure.AppService.EasyAuth).

-As a consequence of writing that post I came to learn that official support for Azure Easy Auth had landed in October 2020 in v1.2 of [Microsoft.Identity.Web](<https://github.com/AzureAD/microsoft-identity-web/wiki/1.2.0#integration-with-azure-app-services-authentication-of-web-apps-running-with-microsoftidentityweb>).
+As a consequence of writing that post I came to learn that official support for Azure Easy Auth had landed in October 2020 in v1.2 of [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web/wiki/1.2.0#integration-with-azure-app-services-authentication-of-web-apps-running-with-microsoftidentityweb).
 This was great news; I was delighted.

 However, it turns out that the same authorization issue that `MaximeRouiller.Azure.AppService.EasyAuth` suffers from, is visited upon `Microsoft.Identity.Web` as well.